Hey – I’m Anita. I’ll make an assumption that since you’re on this page, you want to know a little about me. So, here it goes…

 A little about WHO I AM…

 We’ve got 2 cats.
-One thinks she’s a dog (although has not tried to bark yet).
+One thinks she’s a dog (although she’s not tried to bark yet).
 The other’s a bit of a chicken.
+A seagull actually (I swear if you closed your eyes while she meowed, you’d think you’re by the sea)…

 Here’s where I don’t know how much more info to put in.
 How much is too much, right?